-Or, one can paddle one's dugout canoe, the local equivalent of the family car, for sixteen to eighteen hours.
-Needless to say, there is no ambulance service (and definitely no helicopter evacuations).
+Or one can paddle one’s dugout canoe, the local equivalent of the family car, for sixteen to eighteen hours.
+Needless to say, there is no ambulance service in the rainforest (and no helicopter evacuations).

-The nearest other doctor in this area is in a Peruvian government-run clinic, halfway between here and Iquitos.
-When I first arrived, that small medical center had neither doctor nor nurse, and even now they do not always have the medicines the doctor wants to prescribe.
-For fancy stuff like x-rays or lab studies, one must go to Iquitos.
+The nearest other doctors in this area are in a Peruvian government-run clinic, halfway between here and Iquitos.
+When I first arrived, that small medical center had neither doctor nor a nurse, and even now they do not always have the medicines the doctor wants to prescribe.
+For fancy stuff like x-rays or most lab studies, one must go to Iquitos.

-The Rotary Club members who came here to build the new clinic were so taken with the people and the place that they returned several more times.
-However, by mid-2008, it was clear that the Amazon River was eating the land on which the clinic sat at a pace that threatened to drop the clinic into the river within a year or two.
+The Rotary Club members who came here to build the new clinic were so taken with the people and the place that they returned several more times to amplify and improve the clinic.
+However, by mid-2008, it was clear that the Amazon River was eating the land on which the clinic sat, at a pace that threatened to drop the clinic into the river within a very few years.

-Jon Helstrom was therefore consulted and again came up not only with a floor plan for a new clinic (situated on Yanamono Stream rather than on the erosion-prone main river), but also the funding and people with which to build it.
+On Helstrom was therefore consulted and again came up not only with a floor plan for a new clinic (situated on Yanamono Stream rather than on the erosion-prone main river) but also the funding and people with which to build it.

-Way back in 1992, I began training Juvencio Nunez Pano, a local man then 22 years old, with a wife, three children, and a sixth-grade education.
+Way back in 1992, I began training Juvencio Nuñez Pano, a local man than 22 years old, with a wife, three children, and a sixth-grade education.
 He proved to be an incredibly bright student and quickly became my right-hand man, capable of examining a patient, recognizing all the diseases we commonly see and prescribing and administering treatment.
-He continues to work as a nurse, lab technician, dentist, and all-around engineer and fix-it man.
+He continues to work as a nurse, lab technician, dentist, and all-around engineer, and fix-it man.

 |Photo Credit: Bob Pelham

-The clinic staff also includes his sister, Edemita, who began working in May 1995, doing laundry and secretarial chores, and quickly made herself indispensable.
+The clinic staff also includes his sister Edemita, who began working in May 1995, doing laundry and secretarial chores, and soon made herself indispensable.
 I trained her in medical procedures, but like Juvencio, she also subsequently earned a college-level nursing degree from the Universidad Nacional de la Amazonia Peruana in Iquitos.
-She greets and triages our patients, looks up their histories, takes their vital signs, performs her own exam (and can in my absence treat many of the commoner ailments), and practically grabbed the family planning program from my hands...a grandmother since she was 31, she understands the need.
+She greets and triages our patients, looks up their histories, takes their vital signs, performs her exam (and can in my absence treat many of the commoner ailments), and practically grabbed the family planning program from my hands ... a grandmother since she was 31, she understands the need.
 And when I am in Wisconsin, she manages the clinic’s purchasing and administrative chores.
-As the clinic has grown, we have added first one, and now a second additional Peruvian nurse.
+As the clinic has grown, we have added the first one, and then a second additional Peruvian nurse.

-We now see 200 to 250 patients a month, for everything from family planning (a program offered by the Peruvian government, in which we enthusiastically participate), to treatment of intestinal parasites and various infectious diseases, to vaccines, to occasional trauma, such as the boy whom a medium-large caiman once attempted to have for dinner.
-And as I age, I plan to spend more time in Wisconsin.
-We receive little material support from the government (family planning supplies, malaria medicines, and vaccines, when available), but the Ministry of Health officials in Iquitos have always been very supportive in a moral sense, since they cannot persuade Peruvian physicians to go to, and stay in, rural areas where there are no support facilities, no medicines, no physician back-up or time off, no place for their wives to shop, no television, and no money to be made.
+We now see 200 to 250 patients a month, for everything from family planning (a program offered by the Peruvian government, in which we enthusiastically participate), to the treatment of intestinal parasites and various infectious diseases, to vaccines, to occasional trauma, such as the boy whom a medium-large caiman once attempted to have for dinner.
+We receive support from the Peruvian government in the form of medicines (family planning supplies, malaria medicines, and vaccines).
+We do not receive any funding from the government, but the Ministry of Health officials in Iquitos have always been very supportive in a moral sense, since they cannot persuade Peruvian physicians to go to, and stay in, rural areas where there are no support facilities, no medicines, no physician back-up or time off, no place for their wives to shop, no television, and no money to be made.